Philippine noontime variety television shows: SST: Salo-Salo Together (1993–1995)

-SST first aired on March 20, 1993, as a replacement for Lunch Date, hosted by Randy Santiago, Dennis Padilla, and Smokey Manaloto with Liezl Martinez, Anjanette Abayari, Joy Ortega and Giselle Sanchez as co-hosts.
+SST first aired on March 20, 1993, as a replacement for Lunch Date.
+The show was hosted by Randy Santiago, Dennis Padilla, and Smokey Manaloto with Liezl Martinez, Anjanette Abayari, Joy Ortega, and Giselle Sanchez as co-hosts.
 In less than six months after it aired, SST started to overtake EB in ratings by providing fresh interactive segments.
-Ai-Ai delas Alas (who previously co-hosted "Lunch Date") and Bayani Agbayani (who was part of "SST"'s production staff) were also hired to be co-hosts for the show.
+Ai-Ai delas Alas (who previously co-hosted Lunch Date) and Bayani Agbayani (who was part of SSTs production staff) were also hired as co-hosts.

-However amidst the high ratings of the show at that time, it started as a blind item as 1994 was about to end until news had leaked out that SST was going to go off the air to give way to EB the 12 pm slot.
+It started as a blind item as 1994 was about to end, until news leaked out that SST was going to go off the air to give way to EB at the 12 pm slot.
 This transpired after EB itself had decided to move to GMA following their producer TAPE Inc.'s refusal to sell the show's rights to ABS-CBN.
-During SST's New Year episode on December 31, 1994, the announcement of the new variety show's move to GMA was officially made by main hosts Randy Santiago and Dennis Padilla.
-The management decided to keep SST after they decided to move it to an earlier time slot, as a pre-programming to EB.
-SST aired its last noontime episode on January 27, 1995.
-On January 30, 1995, SST was reformatted as a morning talk show, with its timeslot at 10:30 am.
-In June 1995, SST was permanently cancelled.
+During SSTs New Year episode on December 31, 1994, the announcement of the new variety show's move to GMA was officially made by hosts Randy Santiago and Dennis Padilla.
+The management decided to keep SST after they decided to move it to an earlier time slot, as a lead-in to EB.
+The last noontime episode of SST was aired on January 27, 1995.
+On January 30, 1995, SST was reformatted as a morning talk show, with a 10:30 am timeslot.
+On June 30, 1995, SST was permanently cancelled.